What We Do

 CLA-LA does not provide on-going assistance.
 CLA-LA is able to educate 70% of our clients to handle their own legal matters.
 For more information about our client services, please email email@example.com.

 CLA-LA is a nonprofit 501(c)(3) corporation, and we assist clients regardless of their religion, race, color, creed, national original, ancestry, disability, gender, sexual orientation or age.
 Clients, however, must satisfy our income guidelines, derived from California’s housing guidelines for very low income families in Los Angeles.
-For example, in 2012, very low income means that a single person cannot earn more than $29,550 on an annual basis.
+For example, for 2020, very low income means that a single person cannot earn more than $39,450 on an annual basis.
 Please contact us for more information about our income guidelines.